babel/website/docs/preset-env.md

 #### `targets.node`

-`string | "current" | true`.
+`string | "current"`.

-If you want to compile against the current node version, you can specify `"node": true` or `"node": "current"`, which would be the same as `"node": process.versions.node`.
+If you want to compile against the current node version, you can specify `"node": "current"`, which would be the same as `"node": process.versions.node`.

 #### `targets.safari`